yui/yui3/src/test/README.md

    * Change to: `yui3/src/test`
    * Run: `make`

-This will import all of the code from the external YUI Test and YUI Builder repositories, then it will filter the code to make the documentation parsable via YUIDoc.
+This will import all of the code from the external YUI Test repository, then it will filter the code to make the documentation parsable via YUIDoc.
 After that it will create wrapper files to clean up the code and make it work with a `Y` instance instead of the global `YUITest` object.